 You can’t plug the Prius in, so battery recharging is dealt with by the car’s electronic 'brain'.
 When you lift off the accelerator or brush the brake pedal, the Prius’ electric motor works in reverse to top up the battery pack.
 This is known as regenerative braking.
-The Prius is also capable of using the engine to feed power into the battery.
+The Prius can also use its engine to feed power to the battery.

 There are two levels of regenerative braking: D mode gives a normal amount of braking when you lift off the accelerator pedal, just like engine braking in a normal car.
 Selecting B mode increases the strength of the regenerative braking, so you slow down just a little bit faster and top up the battery more intensely.

 Of course, you can use the brake pedal to slow down as well – the first stage of the pedal’s travel uses the motor in reverse to slow the car; if you need to brake harder it uses the discs and calipers to slow you safely, just like any other car.
 This transition between regenerative and mechanical braking isn’t the smoothest, but it’s better than in almost all of its rivals.

 The Prius uses a Continuously Variable Transmission, otherwise known as a CVT.
-It’s basically an automatic gearbox with no gears, which keeps the engine’s revs at the optimum point for the level of performance you’re asking for with the accelerator pedal.
+It’s basically an automatic gearbox with a belt instead of gears, which keeps the engine’s revs at the optimum point for the level of performance you’re asking for with the accelerator pedal.